mpanunto/NFDRS_FEMS/README.md

    - Daily listing also used to create percentile lookup tables for each index

 ### PSA:
- - Process above is applied to only the group of stations within each PSA
+ - Methods for GACC are applied to only the group of stations within each PSA
  - Repeated for each PSA

 ### Station
- - Process above is applied to each individual station.
+ - Methods for GACC are applied to each individual station.
 However, since it is just an individual station, the historical record IS the “Daily Listing”.
 No averaging across stations is needed.
  - Repeated for each Station

 ## Outputs
-At the root of the output directory will be a "PercentileBreakpoints_All.csv" and "PercentileTable_All.csv".
-These
+At the root of the output directory will be a "PercentileBreakpoints_All.csv" and "PercentileTable_All.csv", which provide percentile breakpoint and percentile lookup tables for all GACC/PSA/Stations.
+Additionally, specific outputs for each GACC and PSA can be found by navigating to the GACC and/or PSA sub-folders within the "Historical" directory.
+- xxxxx_AvgDailyExtremes.csv = The 'Daily Listing' for the GACC/PSA
+- xxxxx_DOY.csv = The 'Day of Year' min/max/avg for the GACC/PSA/Station (this IS the daily listing for the
+- xxxxx_PercentileBreakpoints.csv = The percentile breakpoints for the GACC/PSA/Station
+- xxxxx_PercentileTable.csv = The percentile table for the GACC/PSA/Station

 ### All GACC/PSA/Station
 PercentileBreakpoints_All.csv
 PercentileTable_All.csv